Casne99/MIPS-assembly-project/README.md

 Not all pyramids can be printed on the bitmap display.
 On a 256 x 256 display with 8 x 8 units the maximum height value is 15, you can try the program with this settings.

-If the height value is too high for a given display or if you insert codes that are different from zero and from 1 an error message will be printed on the console.
+If the height value is too high for a given display or if you insert codes that are different from 0 and from 1 an error message will be printed on the console.

 You can change the pyramid's color in the **.data** segment by changing the *color* variable with the value of the 24-bit color code you want to use.
+Default is 0x8A33FF.